polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 5: Implement Always-On Availability Group

 In this task, you will implement a Failover Clustering-based cluster named **s03-db-cl0** with the IP address of **10.0.1.17** on s03-db0 and s03-db-1 Azure VMs with Always-On Availability Group hosting the SAP database.
-Set up the cluster with a Cloud Witness quorum by using the storage account you created in the second exercise.
-To prepare for setting up Always-On Availability Group for the SAP database you installed in the previous task, grant the **Create Computer Objects** permissions on the **S03** organizational unit in the contoso.com Active Directory to the newly created **contoso\\s03-db-cl0** account.
-In addition, create a directory structure on s03-db-1 that matches the directory structure on the M: and L: drives of s03-db-0.
+You will set up the cluster with a Cloud Witness quorum by using the storage account you created earlier in this lab.
+To prepare for setting up Always-On Availability Group for the SAP database you installed in the previous task, you will grant the **Create Computer Objects** permissions on the **S03** organizational unit in the contoso.com Active Directory to the newly created **contoso\\s03-db-cl0** account.
+In addition, you will create a directory structure on s03-db-1 that matches the directory structure on the M: and L: drives of s03-db-0.

-Next, from SQL Server Configuration Manager, enable Always-On Availability Groups, and restart the SQL Server (MSSQLSERVER) service on both s03-db-0 and s03-db-01.
-On s03-db-0, create a new share **C:\\Backup** named **Backup**.
-On the share level and on the ReFS level, grant **Read/Write** permissions to **CONTOSO\\s03-db-0-sqlsvc** account and **Read** permissions to the **CONTOSO\\s03-db-1-sqlsvc** account.
+Next, from SQL Server Configuration Manager, you will enable Always-On Availability Groups, and restart the SQL Server (MSSQLSERVER) service on both s03-db-0 and s03-db-01.
+On s03-db-0, you will create a new share **C:\\Backup** named **Backup**.
+On the share level and on the file system level, you will grant **Read/Write** and **Modify** (respectively) permissions to **CONTOSO\\s03-db-0-sqlsvc** account and **Read** permissions to the **CONTOSO\\s03-db-1-sqlsvc** account.

-From SQL Server Management Studio on s03-db-0, use the New Availability Group Wizard to create a new Availability Group with the following settings:
+From SQL Server Management Studio on s03-db-0, you will use the New Availability Group Wizard to create a new Availability Group with the following settings:

 -   Name: **s03-db-ag0**